FreezingMoon/AncientBeast/docs/CONTRIBUTING.md

 ### Report Issues

-If you encounter any problems with the version, you can report them to our [GitHub Issue tracker](https://github.com/FreezingMoon/AncientBeast/issues), try to avoid duplicates.<br>
+If you encounter any problems with the version, you can report them to our [GitHub Issue tracker](https://github.com/FreezingMoon/AncientBeast/issues).<br>
 Very often, it will be very helpful for debugging purposes to fetch game logs when encountering issues.<br>
 You can use this function from the browser console window in order to fetch the log `G.gamelog.get()`.<br>
 To replay a match, you can start a new game and paste the log between brackets of `G.gamelog.play()`.<br>